wsoltys/pacedev/sw/re/platform/zxspectrum/filmation/6809/readme.txt

 Slowdown: the original ZX Spectrum game experiences significant slowdown when larger numbers of sprites have to be wiped and re-rendered, typically in "busy" rooms and especially rooms with moving objects.
+Limited testing suggests that the Coco3 port is no slower - and usually faster - than the original.

 Release notes
 -------------

+Pre-Release Demo Version 1.2

+* Some optimisation to speed.
+Compares well with Spectrum version on limited screens that have been tested.
+Needs throttling.

+* Added PAL/NTSC detection so that PAL machines don't require selection of RGB/Composite video type.

+* Enhanced simplistic Z80 R emulation with 16-bit maximal-length Galois LFSR updated every 1/20s.

 CocoFEST Demo Version 1.1

-Added a build option for Mick Farrow graphics.
+* Added a build option for Mick Farrow graphics.
 Back in 2002, Mick Farrow modified the original sprites to add more shading (via dithering) and also sharpen the outline of some sprites.

-Updated the Main Menu specifically for the Coco3 port.
+* Updated the Main Menu specifically for the Coco3 port.
 Added the ability to select keyboard/joystick and directional controls.

-Added support for directional & rotational joystick input.
+* Added support for directional & rotational joystick input.

-Added 4 missing sounds; pickup/drop, extra life, pause & unpause.
+* Added 4 missing sounds; pickup/drop, extra life, pause & unpause.

-Changed text screens to yellow (colour of original border)
+* Changed text screens to yellow (colour of original border)

 CocoFEST Demo Version 1.0